Pupils from elite schools still rule. Eton College is a major supplier of members of the UK power elite.

 A giggling—and possibly rather drunk—Marilyn is heard saying to Georges Belmont for French Marie Claire,"You know, they ask me questions.
 Civilization is defined by others.
 (Illustration: Annica Thomsson) What does it mean to be a civilized person?

 Just look at Big Oil.
 We are wildly dependent on them as not only individuals, but as a nation and a world.
 Though Exxon stands atop the global economic podium, the technology sector isn’t far behind.
-Apple made nearly as much in profits in 2012’s fourth quarter as Exxon (a ridiculous $8.2 billion).
 Maya civilization's roots may lie in ritual.
 Ancient Maya civilization was born of public rituals devised several thousand years ago as a result of mingling among groups spread across what’s now southern Mexico and Guatemala.

 STANDING ON CEREMONY After excavating through layers of construction at an ancient Maya site in Guatemala, researchers found a ritual plaza from around 3,000 years ago.
 T. Inomata That’s the provocative conclusion of a report, published April 25 in Science, describing the excavation of that region’s oldest known ceremonial structures.
 Stone Age children helped in tool production.
-The discarded axe from Hundvåg is damaged by a succession of failed strokes in both edge and body, suggesting that it was sculpted by an unskilled knapper, probably a child.
 Norwegian guerrilla warfare in the Iron Age.
-This axe was used during the transition between the early and the late Iron Age.
 A recipe for brain gain.
 Students’ loyalty to a region, the student town, and the university college they attend is important for regional progress.